|

 delay

-depressing the headset push-button and
+between depressing the headset push-button

 the radio PTT action occurring.
-This delay is generated by the A210 and
+This delay

-there is nothing that can be done to reduce it.
-In a typical simplex or
+there is nothing that can be done to reduce

 repeater

-conversation, this is not much of a problem, but forget about
+conversation, this is not much of a problem,

-contesting using the headset push-button!
-If you need fast PTT action, just use the wired PTT
+you need fast PTT action, just use

 push-button instead.
-Note that the headset
+Note

-microphone audio is always present at the radio connector.
+microphone audio is always present at the

 - Powering